ovh/docs/pages/cloud/dedicated/activate_windows_vm_hyperv/guide.en-sg.md

 ## Instructions

-This guide assumes that you have already installed the Hyper-V role and have access to the Hyper-V Manager.
+This tutorial assumes that you have already installed the Hyper-V role and have access to the Hyper-V Manager.
 If you have not done this, you can refer to Microsoft's guide to installing the Hyper-V role [here](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/install-the-hyper-v-role-on-windows-server){.external}

 ### Creating a NAT Network